OctopusDeploy/blog/blog/2021-03/continuous-delivery-of-octopus/index.md

 ## Conclusion

 We're pretty excited about these changes!
-They will help us focus more energy on improving Octopus, getting those improvements in Octopus Cloud customer's hands sooner, and give our customers a better experience when upgrading their self-hosted installation.
+They will help us focus more energy on improving Octopus, getting those improvements in Octopus Cloud customers' hands sooner, and give our customers a better experience when upgrading their self-hosted installations.